Koima-Sam/Quick-Movers-Website/README.md

 # Quick Movers Website
-    A simple website of movers company with<br>
-    two pages, home page and property page <br>
-    I coded it with HTML and styled it with CSS.<br>
-    This will be my second independent project at <br>
+    A simple website of movers company with two pages, home page and property page I coded it with HTML and styled it with CSS.
+This will be my second independent project at moringa school.
-    moringa school.

   ## Original Design